varnav/filmcompress/README.md

 Supports Windows, Linux, macOS and probably other OSes.

+## Roku mode

+Made for fast recoding videos for Roku (and probably other smart TVs).
+Encode to .mkv using NVENC HEVC.
+Subtitles  will be saved as embedded SRT.
+Audio will be transcoded to Stereo 96K Opus.
+This will allow sound track and subtitle selection, and reduce file size.

 ## About hardware encoding

 Hardware encoder is multiple times faster, but software encoding (default) provides better quality and compatibility.